Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 IMPORTANT: Don't change the component structure or semantics, just add the dark mode variants and improve readability

 IMPORTANT: The `tw` template tag is globally available.
-NEVER import it!
+You should not import it!

 IMPORTANT: Make a git commit after each root component has been refactored.
 Use a COMMIT_MESSAGE file to store the commit message and then delete it after the commit has been made.